Dynamical Mean-Field Theory for Quantum Chemistry

 We apply the CDMFT approximation to a standard quantum chemical reference system, the ${\rm H}_n$ molecule consisting of $n$ hydrogen atoms which was recently studied by Tsuchimochi and Scuseria \cite{Tsuchimochi09} using a constrained-pairing mean-field theory (CPMFT).
 We present here results for ${\rm H}_n$ chains and rings with $n=6$ and $n=50$, as well as the ${\rm H}_4$ tetrahedron.
-By chain we mean a linear arrangement of atoms with open boundary conditions and interatomic spacing $R$ and by ring we mean a circular arrangement with chord distance $R$ between nearest neighbor atoms.
-We follow Ref. \onlinecite{Tsuchimochi09} and define the correlated subspace as the set of hydrogen $1s$ orbitals (with both spin directions) centered on each of the hydrogen atom positions ${\vec R}_a$: $\phi_{a,\sigma}=\psi_{1s}({\vec R}-{\vec R}_a)$.
-The interaction ${\hat{\mathbf I}}^{\text{corr}}$ is obtained from the appropriately antisymmetrized Coulomb integrals.
-To perform the integrals we approximate the atomic wave functions as Gaussians using the standard minimal STO-6G basis.\cite{Hehre69} The long range of the interaction means that all sites are coupled.
-In practice one can treat accurately only a subset of the interactions; the others must be treated by a more approximate method.
-We use unrestricted Hartree-Fock; other choices (e.g. density functional theory) are also possible.\cite{Kotliar06}
+By chain we mean a linear arrangement of atoms with open boundary conditions and interatomic spacing $R$, and by ring we mean a circular arrangement with chord distance $R$ between nearest neighbor atoms.
+We follow Ref. \cite{Tsuchimochi09} and define the correlated subspace as the set of hydrogen $1s$ orbitals (with both spin directions) centered on each of the hydrogen atom positions ${\vec R}_a$: $\phi_{a,\sigma}=\psi_{1s}({\vec R}-{\vec R}_a)$.
+The interaction ${\hat{\mathbf I}}^{\text{corr}}$ is obtained from the appropriately antisymmetrized Coulomb integrals, which we compute using the standard minimal STO-6G basis \cite{Hehre69}.
+The long range of the interaction means that all sites are coupled.
+In practice one can treat accurately only a subset of the interactions; the others must be treated more approximately.
+We present energies in standard atomic units (a.u.); in the STO-6G basis the energy of the isolated H atom is -0.471 a.u.
+We use unrestricted Hartree-Fock (UHF); other choices (e.g., density functional theory) are also possible \cite{Kotliar06}.